 Taking a small sample of endometrial tissue helps your doctor diagnose certain medical conditions.
 A biopsy can also check for uterine infections such as endometritis.

 An endometrial biopsy can be performed in the doctor’s office without the use of anesthesia.
 Typically, it takes about 10 minutes to complete.

 An endometrial biopsy may be performed to help diagnose abnormalities of the uterus.
 It can also rule out other diseases.

 Your doctor may want to perform an endometrial biopsy to:

-- abnormal uterine bleeding
+- find the cause of postmenopausal bleeding or abnormal uterine bleeding

-- screening for endometrial cancer after finding atypical cells
+- screen for endometrial cancer

-- evaluating fertility
+- evaluate fertility

-- checking a response to hormone therapy
+- test your response to hormone therapy

 - acute pelvic inflammatory disease